SurajKande/python_packaging/README.md

 ### 5. pypi server on AWS EC2:

 After setting up the instance on EC2 and successfully able to connect to the instance using SSH
- - See if python3 is already pre-installed:
+ - See if python3 is already pre-installed :
      `sudo yum list | grep python3`

- - If not, install the version you would like to use:
+ - If not, install the version you would like to use :
      `sudo yum install python36`

- - install docker
+ - install docker :
       `sudo yum install docker`

- - start the service
+ - start the service :
       `sudo service docker start`

-      give docker permission to run without using sudo every time
+      give docker permission to run without using sudo every time :
       `sudo usermod -a -G docker ec2-user`
       > note: if you chose an ubuntu AMI instead, username would be ubuntu@IPv4Address exit the instance to make sure the changes take effect

  * SSH back into the instance and test if the changes have taken effect:

-    - check if you can run docker without the sudo command
+    - check if you can run docker without the sudo command :
        `docker info`

     - if not, debug the previous steps.
-If so, run a test image
+If so, run a test image :
         `docker run hello-world`
       > you should see a hello message from docker after running the last command